openzipkin/zipkin/docker/README.md

 See the ui at (docker ip):9411

-In the ui - click zipkin-server, then click "Find Traces".
+In the UI - click zipkin-server, then click "Find Traces".

 We also provide [example compose files](examples/README.md) that integrate collectors and storage, such as Kafka or Elasticsearch.